port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/gitlab.md

         # highlight-end
 ```

-The app makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from Gitlab's API events.
+The app makes use of the [JQ JSON processor](https://stedolan.github.io/jq/manual/) to select, modify, concatenate, transform and perform other operations on existing fields and values from GitLab's API events.

 ### The integration configuration

-The integration configuration is how you specify the exact resources you want to query from your Gitlab, and also how you specify which entities and which properties you want to fill with data from Gitlab.
+The integration configuration is how you specify the exact resources you want to query from your GitLab, and also how you specify which entities and which properties you want to fill with data from GitLab.

 Here is an example for the integration configuration block: